Skip to contents

 These figures make the external-validation story much more concrete:

-1. the pressure-release sphere is externally calibrated to the BEMPP far-field solver,
+1. the sphere is externally calibrated to BEM/FEM across all four boundaries,

-2. the retained pressure-release oblate branch also agrees closely once the frame convention is matched correctly,
+2. the retained oblate branch also agrees closely once the frame convention is matched correctly,

-3. the retained pressure-release prolate branch also agrees closely once the frame convention is matched correctly,
+3. the retained prolate branch also agrees closely once the frame convention is matched correctly,

 4. the exploratory retained-angle cylinder branch does not agree externally and is therefore not part of the documented public retained-cylinder workflow, and